Is a Non-Deal Roadshow Right for Your Publicly-Traded Company?

 Another important reason to commit to an NDR is that it’s incredibly beneficial for management teams to hear directly from investors about issues and concerns — both the good and the bad.
 Sometimes that feedback is filtered through the investor relations team and doesn’t have the same impact as hearing it directly from investors.
 NDR meetings tend to be candid.
 Were investors negative on certain aspects of a business strategy or concerned about parts of a company’s financials?
 What are their ideas on how the company can optimize its performance?
 Understanding this direct feedback also enables a management team to accurately report back to board members and can sometimes affect their strategic discussions.

 New York and Boston are the top destinations in the U.S., but it depends on who holds (or could hold) your shares.
-Chicago, Milwaukee and Minneapolis are excellent targets in the Midwest, and Baltimore and the greater Philadelphia markets are also important in the Mid-Atlantic, as they’re home to large funds like Vanguard and Blackrock.
+Chicago, Milwaukee, and Minneapolis are excellent targets in the Midwest, and Baltimore and the greater Philadelphia markets are also important in the Mid-Atlantic, as they’re home to large funds like T. Rowe Price.
 The West Coast, from San Diego up to Seattle, is yet another popular focus.
-For larger companies, going to European markets is also critical, but in doing so, recognize that it becomes an annual commitment: those investors may not see you at U.S. conferences and value the in-person management time they gain when you visit them.

 Kathy Wilson